 In 1899 and the following years, the Youth Movement sprang up in different parts of Germany.
 We young people had barely emerged from childhood.
-We longed to get out of the untruthful conditions in churches and schools.
+We longed to get out of the untruthful conditions of the churches and schools.
 The fight for purity and freedom took different forms in different places, yet was the same fight.
 We were driven by the longing to live as natural human beings, to live with nature.

 The whole rigid system of tradition and class distinction seemed to us an enslavement of true humanity.
 We wanted to get away from our social surroundings to the highways, fields, woods, and mountains.
 We fled the cities as much as possible.
 What were we looking for in nature?
 Freedom, friendship, community.
 We went out together, not isolated like hermits.
 Together we sought life in the outdoors.

 Postwar youth abhorred the big cities as places of impurity for body and soul.
 They felt the cities were seats of mammon; they felt the coldness and the poisonous air.
 They found that people did not live as God wants them to live.
 Families had two children, one child, or in many cases none.
 The whole atmosphere of the city seemed to them saturated with murder and degeneracy.
 The cities were straying far from what God wanted for human beings.
 So the young people left the cities.
 It was not quite the same as Rousseau’s back-to-nature philosophy, but somewhat similar.
-They wanted to return to places where they could be close to God’s creation, where they could feel afresh that God breathed His own living breath into human beings and into plants and animals.
+They wanted to return to places where they could be close to God’s creation, where they could feel afresh that God breathed his own living breath into human beings and into plants and animals.
 They wanted to get away from the stench, the dirt, and the smoke, and from the folly of human works.

 People told us, “You are nature lovers, you want to go back to nature!”
 No, that was not what we wanted.
-On the contrary, we recognized more and more how corrupted nature is in the old creation.
-(Rom.
-8:20–22) We did not want to return to the old nature (that is why we have always rejected nudism), but we did feel that behind nature the divine is at work.
-(Rom.
+On the contrary, we recognized more and more how corrupted nature is in the old creation (Rom.
+8:20–22).
+We did not want to return to the old nature (that is why we have always rejected nudism), but we did feel that behind nature the divine is at work (Rom.
 1:20; Ps.
-19:1–4) Behind all nature we felt its inner coherence, its unity willed by God, in spite of the opposition of satanic and demonic forces.
+19:1–4).
+Behind all nature we felt its inner coherence, its unity willed by God, in spite of the opposition of satanic and demonic forces.
 God’s love is manifest in that unity.
 Creative life from God is revealed.
 What we worship is not things, not nature, but the mystery of God the Creator.

 That was also a danger in the Youth Movement.
 Some people revered creation itself.
 They romanticized the beauties of nature and of the human body.
 In some cases this led to nature worship.
 The next step was to reject the Creator in favor of the creature, just as National Socialism does today.